 Work Injuries Involving Knees, Ankles And Feet

-A knee or foot injury can compromise the most basic functions of everyday life and everyday work — walking, bending, carrying, driving.
-If the injury is job related and the pain or limitations prevent you from working, you are entitled to medical care and income benefits through your employer.
+A knee or foot injury can compromise the most basic functions of everyday life and everyday work — walking, bending, carrying, and driving.
+If the injury is job-related and the pain or limitations prevent you from working, you are entitled to medical care and income benefits through your employer.

 McDonough, Georgia, Attorneys For Work-Related Joint Injury Claims